ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 It predominently entails:

 - Extending the start and end dates of the simulation in the clock-node of the simulation tree to the desired multi-year period.
-- Specifying rule-based management actions - such as for sowing, fertilisation, and irrigation - based on desired triggers, such as fixed dates, or more commonly, soil water and precipitation thresholds.
+- Specifying rule-based management actions - such as for sowing, fertilisation, and irrigation - based on desired triggers, such as fixed dates, or more commonly, state variable thresholds.

 For instance, consider the two example APSIM files ``Sorghum.apsimx`` and ``Wheat.apsimx`` included with the APSIM installation, which you can access by selecting "Open an Example" from the top toolbar of the APSIM graphical user interface (GUI).